Work-based undergraduate (3 years)

 Professional development

 Once you have successfully completed your probationary period, you'll then have plenty of opportunities to continue your professional development.
-Given that London is a unique city, it presents a unique set of policing challenges.
+The Met offers:

 Pay